results have improved since marketisation, but at the expense of teaching the test and widening class inequalities.

 New Labour also introduced a range of new vocational education policies, but that will be dealt with in a future post.

-New Labour polices inspired by the New Right
+New Labour education policies inspired by the Social Democratic perspective

 Labour greatly expanded the role of specialist schools

-In 1997 New Labour inherited 196 specialist schols from the Conservatives.
+In 1997 New Labour inherited 196 specialist schools from the Conservatives.
 Then years later, there were over 2500 specialist schools, over 75% of all specialist schools.

 Sure Start Children’s Centres are responsible for delivering services for children under 5 and their families.

 The core purpose of Sure Start Children’s Centres are to improve outcomes for young children (primarily aged 2-4) and their families, with a particular focus on the most disadvantaged families, in order to reduce inequalities in child development and school readiness.

 Four core aims of Sure Start Centres included:

 To provide high quality and affordable early years education and childcare.

 To raise Parenting aspirations, self esteem and parenting skills.